aramosg/School_District_Analysis/README.md

 and after the removal of the Thomas High School 9th graders grades:
 ![District summary with no Thomas High Schools 9th graders](/resources/01_after_district_summary.png)

-As we can see, the only metric which remain the same is the **average reading score**.
+As we can see, the only metric which remains the same is the **average reading score**.
 All other metrics are reporting a slight decrease.

 ### 2. How is the school summary affected?
 This is a snapshot showing the school summary before removing the reading and math scores from Thomas High School 9th graders: